NANDbrew/NANDTweaks/README.md

 - Unique labels for tobacco and candle boxes
 - Shipyard camera can now be moved vertically
 - Maps will be held farther from the camera when rolled up
-- Improves ladders: use ladders from nearby boats (also it's animated)
+- Option to disable highlights _originally by Seelöwe_
-- option to disable highlights _originally by Seelöwe_
+- Recovery moorings color:
-- option to paint moorings red at recovery locations (off by default)
+  - paint moorings red at recovery locations (off by default)